Using rocprofv3#

 "MARKER_CORE_API","HIP_Kernel-1",315155,315155,1,58378526575735,58378851384485

-Kokkos Trace#
+Kokkos trace#

-rocprofv3 has a built-in Kokkos Tools library support to trace Kokkos API calls.
 Kokkos is a C++ library for writing performance portable applications.
-It is used in many scientific applications to write performance portable code that can run on CPUs, GPUs, and other accelerators. rocprofv3 loads a built-in Kokkos tools library which emits roctx ranges with the labels passed through the API, e.g. Kokkos::parallel_for(“MyParallelForLabel”, …); will internally calls for roctxRangePush and enables the kernel renaming option so that the highly templated kernel names are replaced by the Kokkos labels.
-To enable built-in marker support, use the kokkos-trace option.
-Internally this option enables marker-trace and kernel-rename.:
+Kokkos is used in many scientific applications for writing performance portable code that can run on CPUs, GPUs, and other accelerators. rocprofv3 loads an inbuilt Kokkos Tools library, which emits roctx ranges with the labels passed using Kokkos APIs.
+For example, Kokkos::parallel_for(“MyParallelForLabel”, …) calls roctxRangePush internally and enables the kernel renaming option to replace the highly templated kernel names with the Kokkos labels.
+To enable the inbuilt marker support, use the kokkos-trace option.
+Internally, this option enables marker-trace and kernel-rename:

 rocprofv3 --kokkos-trace -- <application_path>